Úpice: Administrative division

+Etymology

+The name is a diminutive form of Úpa.

 Geography

 Úpice is located about 9 km southeast of Trutnov and 35 km northeast of Hradec Králové.
 It lies in the Giant Mountains Foothills.
-It is situated on the Úpa river, which gave the town its name.
+The highest point is at 508 m above sea level.
+The Úpa River flows through the town.

 History

 It is proven that Úpice existed already in the 11th century, however the first written mention is from 1358.
 It was a small town until the second half of the 19th century, when the textile and machinery industries developed.

-Until 1918, the Eipel – Úpice town was a part of the Austrian monarchy (Austria side after the compromise of 1867), in the Trautenau – Trutnov District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 In 1975, the village of Radeč was joined to Úpice.

 Demographics

 Economy

 The largest employer based in the town is Kasper Kovo, a metal processor.

+Transport

+The I/14 road (the section from Trutnov to Náchod) passes through the town.

 Sights

 The Church of the Saint James the Great was built in 1698–1705, after the old wooden church from the 14th century was burned down in 1625.
-The altar from 1730 includes image of Saint James the Great painted by Petr Brandl.
+The altar from 1730 includes an image of Saint James the Great painted by Petr Brandl.

+The most valuable monument is Dřevěnka Inn.
+It is an excellently preserved half-timbered house from the beginning of the 17th century.
+It is a former homestead, which served as an inn from 1739 to 1990.
+Since 2018, it has been a museum.
+The house is protected as a national cultural monument.

+A notable building is the Old Town Hall.
+It is an early Baroque house, built in 1677–1678.
+The tower was added in 1752.
+Since the 1960s, it has been used as the town museum and gallery.
+The gallery is named after a local native, painter Julie Winterová Mezerová, whose paintings are exhibited here.